FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-06-ability-to-monitor-driver-operations.md

 At the `org.firebirdsql.gds.ng.monitor` package it is proposed to add the `Operation` interface, which contains methods for managing operations.
-At time of writing, we are only interested in canceling the operation, so the interface contains only the method for canceling a operation `void cancel()`.
+At time of writing, we are only interested in canceling the operation, so the interface contains only the method for canceling an operation `void cancel()`.
 Other methods may be added later.

 The `Operation` interface also exposes the type of operation through the method